AlessandroTelesca/softwaredesign_projekt/README.md

 `/api/string/<text>` _/ GET_ same as /api/hello, but returns the string given to it.

 ### Robots
-Simulation (number of robots, packages, etc.) is tracked within runtime code.
 Robots can easily be created through API requests; they are assigned an ID.
-It is possible, to get their current status.
+It is possible to get their current status.
 TODO Update robot info, add them to maps
 #### /api/robot/create
 `/api/robot/create` _/ POST_ creates a new robot.